leinonen/go-lisp/README.md

 ## Recognition

 **Built in 2025** as a demonstration of:
-- Modern GoLisp implementation with plugin architecture
+- Modern GoLisp implementation with dependency injection plugin architecture
-- Test-driven development methodologies
+- Test-driven development methodologies with comprehensive refactoring
-- Clean architecture principles in Go
+- Clean architecture principles and dependency injection patterns in Go
-- Modular design patterns
+- Modular design patterns with proper separation of concerns
-- Software engineering best practices
+- Software engineering best practices including legacy code modernization

-This project showcases both educational value and practical Lisp programming capabilities through a well-structured, extensible codebase.
+This project showcases both educational value and practical Lisp programming capabilities through a well-structured, fully modernized, and extensively tested codebase.

 ## License